TeamSPoon/pfc/README.md

 #### The Right Hand Side

-The examples seen so far have shown a rules rhs as a single proposition to be ìaddedî to the database.
+The examples seen so far have shown a rules rhs as a single proposition to be ‚Äúadded‚Äù to the database.
 The rhs of a _Pfc_ rule has some richness as well.
-The rhs of a rule is a conjunction of facts to be ìaddedî to the database and terms enclosed in brackets which represent conditions/actions which are executed.
+The rhs of a rule is a conjunction of facts to be ‚Äúadded‚Äù to the database and terms enclosed in brackets which represent conditions/actions which are executed.
 As a simple example, consider the conclusions we might draw upon learning that one person is the mother of another:

 ```prolog